-In this blog post we're to be talking about Mikulás Nap in Hungary - what it is, when it is and my personal experiences with it in Hungary.
+In this blog post we're to be talking about Mikulás Nap in Hungary (aka the Hungarian St Nicholas Day) - what it is, when it is and my personal experiences with it in Hungary.
 Mikulás Nap translates to Nicholas Day (sort of...
 'Nicholas' is 'Miklós', which is where the name Mikulás is derived from...
 Mikulás is very specifically the name of Saint Nicholas as Father Winter in this Hungarian tradition).
-It occurs on the 6th December every year and, in my humble opinion, it is a grand tradition.
+It occurs on the 6th of December every year and, in my humble opinion, it is a grand tradition.
 I am from the UK, so the first time I heard about the existence of St Nicholas Day (as a general thing) was during German class when I was 14 - our teacher, in a sweet attempt to create a German immersive experience, made a big deal about putting some chocolates in a boot outside of our classroom door.

 My Introduction to Hungarian Mikulas Day